StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 #### The sequential-parallel dilemma has partly been solved

-I mentioned in HW3 that although *for-loop* is easy to understand and programming, it somehow not a procedure naturally happened in real world.
-To update the parameters of atoms, the better and more accurate way is to let it be a simultaneous procedure among all the atoms.
+In Homework 3, I mentioned that although the *for-loop* is easy to understand and implement, it does not naturally occur as a process in the real world.
+To update the parameters of atoms, a more accurate and effective approach is to allow simultaneous updates across all atoms.

-I talked it with TA, then in HW4, I rewrote several functions that let some of the parameters updating via tensors.
-It is not hard to understand for anybody already learnt Linear Algebra.
-We do not need to separate relative positions into Δr\_x, Δr\_y scalars anymore.
-We only need to vectorize them into a (400,400,2) tensor!
+After discussing this with the TA, I revised several functions in Homework 4 to update some parameters using tensors.
+This is not difficult to grasp for anyone already familiar with Linear Algebra.
+We no longer need to separate relative positions into Δr_x, Δr_y scalars; instead, we can convert them into a (400,400,2) tensor!

-An unexpected bonus is that, since we do not need 400\*2=800 voluations/assignments but only a one-step procedure of tensor plus tensor, the speed of main loop is incredibly fast.
-(Actually, the similar thing has been taught in MSE576 when PyTorch was applied.
-At that time, I merely focus on the credits and followed the demo to find which axis is related to another line but did not think deeply.)
+An unexpected benefit is that, since we only need a single tensor addition instead of 400\*2=800 evaluations/assignments, the main loop's speed has increased dramatically.
+(In fact, a similar concept was taught in MSE576 when using PyTorch.
+At that time, I focused mainly on the credits and followed the demo to determine which axis was related to another line, but I didn't delve into the subject.)

 #### Numba jit Precautions

-In addition to the very first important points mentioned in Zesheng’s recitation (avoid global variables, turn lists into nd.arrays, put iteration variables into indices), I found some things we need to further pay attention to:
+In addition to the key points mentioned in Zesheng's recitation (avoiding global variables, converting lists to nd.arrays, placing iteration variables in indices), I discovered several aspects that require further attention:

-1. Reduce equation operations via package (np.sum, math.sqrt, np.power, etc.) and try using operations in origin python (+, -, \*, /, \*\*, %, etc.)
+1. Minimize equation operations through packages (np.sum, math.sqrt, np.power, etc.) and try using native Python operations (+, -, *, /, **, %, etc.).

-2. Reduce define local intermedium variables in the functions.
-It won’t lead to syntax error or warning however not good for running speed.
+2. Reduce the use of local intermediate variables in functions.
+Although this doesn't result in syntax errors or warnings, it negatively impacts runtime speed.

-3. It is better to split huge functions into small functions and put each of them under @jit.
+3. It is preferable to break large functions into smaller ones and apply the @jit decorator to each.

-4. It works really well on for-loops but less benefit on creating variables or arrays or some others.
+4. This approach works well with for-loops but offers less benefit when creating variables, arrays, or other elements.

 #### For-loops versus tensor operations

-I should say tensor operations do not accelerate the iteration for all circumstances.
+I should note that tensor operations do not universally accelerate iterations.

-For the updating function in main loop, it is clear that vectorization significantly speeds up the iterations.
+For the main loop's updating function, vectorization significantly increases iteration speed.

-However for optimization functions, it highly depends on the size.
-In my observations, I think for-loops and split functions under @jit work better when atom number of system is not that large (10\*10, 15\*15), while batch parallelized updating (tensor operation) is faster when block is larger than (20\*20).
-We should carefully think the choice of function defining to make sure the relatively high relaxing efficiency.
+However, for optimization functions, the outcome depends on the system size.
+From my observations, for-loops and split functions under @jit work better for smaller systems (10\*10, 15\*15), while batch parallelized updating (tensor operations) is faster for larger systems (20\*20 and above).
+We must carefully consider our function definitions to ensure relatively high relaxation efficiency.

 #### Temperature chosen

-As shown in 20\*20 results, too much points at high temperature is meaningless since that would lead to similar results as previous ones.
+The 20\*20 results show that having too many data points at high temperatures is redundant, as they lead to similar outcomes as previous ones.

-However in 25\*25 and 30\*30 results, it seems that too less temperatures have been chosen around 40-60K, then we cannot find the peak(s) which helps finding phase transformation.
+However, in the 25\*25 and 30\*30 results, it appears that too few temperatures were selected between 40-60K, making it difficult to identify peaks that indicate phase transitions.

-What I think is that probably we could run the automatic relaxing code applying *least square method*.
-For example, firstly calculate 0K and then 100K and then 50K and then 25K, etc., until we find one or more peaks in heat capacity.
+I suggest that we could implement an automatic relaxation code using the *least square method*.
+For example, we could start with 0K, then 100K, followed by 50K, 25K, and so on, until we locate one or more peaks in heat capacity.